bericp1/senior-pres/README.md

 ### Structure

  * `/lib/`:     first-party node modules
+ * `/models/`:  mongoose models; see [README](models/ "models/")
  * `/public/`:  front end; see [README](public/ "public/")
  * `/routes/`:  express routes; see [README](routes/ "routes/")
  * `/tasks/`:   grunt tasks

 ### Deploying to Heroku

-`skeleton` now uses [heroku-buildpack-nodejs-grunt](https://github.com/mbuchetics/heroku-buildpack-nodejs-grunt) so the entire dev version of the app is pushed to heroku and this custom build pack will run the appropriate build tasks.
+This app seed now uses [heroku-buildpack-nodejs-grunt](https://github.com/mbuchetics/heroku-buildpack-nodejs-grunt) so the entire dev version of the app is pushed to heroku and this custom build pack will run the appropriate build tasks.
-This eliminates the need to commit production changes and then roll them back after deployment.
+This eliminates the need to commit production changes and then roll them back after deployment; however, *All deps necessary to building must be registered in `package.json` under `dependencies` not `devDependencies`*!

+### Environment Variables

+If the file `.env` exists in the project's root directory, it will be parsed and added to node's `process.env`.
+The file should be formatted where each line looks like `VAR_NAME=VAR_VALUE`.

+### Change Bootswatch Theme

+In the project directory:

+    $ grunt shell:theme        # Lists available themes
+    $ grunt shell:theme:list   # ^^
+    $ grunt shell:theme:cosmo  # Changes theme to cosmo

 ### Testing